Costas-Lemonis/Digital-Storytelling-Group-Assignment/Transmedia/README.md

 # Introduction
 ### Premise and purpose ###
 - What is the project about?
+  - The premise of the script is a modern retelling of William Shakespeare's classic tragedy, "Romeo and Juliet".
+The story follows the familiar plotline of two young lovers from rival families who fall in love but are ultimately doomed by the feud between their families
+  - The purpose of the script is to entertain the audience with a witty and modern take on the classic love story.
+The script utilizes transmedia storytelling techniques by presenting the story across different media platforms, including written dialogue and descriptive narration.
+The story is presented through dialogue between characters, which helps to develop their personalities and relationships, and through descriptive narration, which helps to set the scene and provide context.
+The script also incorporates humor and pop culture references to engage the audience and update the story for a contemporary audience
 - What is the project’s core?
+  - The project is a script or dialogue about Romeo and Juliet's love story.
+It shows the different scenes where Romeo's love for Rosaline is discussed, his encounter with Juliet at the party, their conversation at the balcony, and their wedding
 - Is it a fictional, a non-fiction or a mixed project?
+  - It’s a mixed project, it’s fundamentally inspired and based on everyday people and their struggles
 - What is its fundamental purpose?
 Is it to entertain, to teach or to in form?
 Is it to market a product?
+  - It’s a mixed project, it’s fundamentally inspired and based on everyday people and their struggles

 ### Narrative ###
 - What are the narrative elements (such as plot, theme, characters, etc.) of the project?
+  - Characters:
+    - Narrator, Romeo, Mercutio, Juliet, Friar Lawrence, Juliet's Father
+  - Dialogue:
+    - The script contains a lot of dialogue between the characters, which helps to develop their personalities and the plot.
+The dialogue includes discussions of love and relationships, as well as humorous banter and jokes.
+  - Setting:
+    - The setting of the script is in Ermoupolis, the capital of Cyclades, and the party that Romeo and Mercutio attend.
+There is also a balcony scene where Romeo and Juliet declare their love for each other.
+  - Plot:
+    - The plot of the script centers around Romeo's love for Rosaline and his eventual meeting and falling in love with Juliet, despite their families being enemies.
+The plot also includes Friar Lawrence's involvement in their plan to elope and get married.
+The script also has a comedic tone, with Mercutio's jokes and Romeo's attempts at romanticism being played for laughs.
 - What would be the summary of its storyline?
+  - The script is a modern retelling of William Shakespeare's play, Romeo and Juliet.
+The story follows Romeo, a lovesick teenager who is infatuated with Rosaline but eventually falls in love with Juliet, the daughter of his family's enemy, the Capulets.
+Romeo's best friend, Mercutio, tries to help him forget about Rosaline and find someone else at a party, where he meets Juliet.
+Romeo and Juliet continue their romance in secret, despite the feud between their families.
+They eventually decide to get married with the help of Friar Lawrence, who hopes to reconcile the two families.
+The script includes several humorous and modern dialogues between the characters
 - What is the timeframe of the story?
+  - The script uses a modernized version of the language and there are references to TV shows such as Attack on Titan, which suggests a contemporary setting.
+However, the story is loosely based on the Shakespearean play "Romeo and Juliet", which is set in the 16th century in Verona, Italy.
+Therefore, it is possible that the story could be set in a modern-day Verona or a fictional location that resembles the original setting of the play
 - What are the major events or challenges offered by the narrative?
+  - The narrative of the given script presents several major events and challenges.
+    - In Scene 1, Romeo is introduced as a lovesick teenager who cannot stop thinking about Rosaline, who has vowed to remain chaste.
+This sets up the central conflict of the play, which is Romeo and Juliet's forbidden love due to their families' feud.
+Mercutio tries to help Romeo move on from his infatuation with Rosaline, but Romeo remains steadfast in his love for her.
+    - In Scene 2, Romeo and Mercutio attend a party where Romeo first lays eyes on Juliet.
+He is immediately smitten by her and tries to impress her with his poetry.
+Juliet is intrigued by Romeo's charm and agrees to let him buy her a drink, but she has to leave early.
+    - In Scene 3, Romeo sneaks into Juliet's balcony and professes his love for her.
+Juliet expresses her concern that their families are enemies and that their love is forbidden.
+However, Romeo convinces her that love knows no bounds and proposes that they elope to Las Vegas.
+    - In Scene 4, Romeo and Juliet get married with the help of Friar Lawrence.
+However, the challenge of their families' feud remains.
+The script foreshadows the conflict to come with Juliet's warning to Romeo about leaving the toilet seat up, implying that she will not tolerate any missteps in their marriage.
 - Does the project utilize gaming elements?
 Does the project involve winning or losing?
+  - No, the project does not utilize gaming elements.
 - What are the strategies for expanding the narrative?
+  -
 - Are negative capability12 and migratory cues13 included?
+  - No, we did not use negative capability or migratory cues.
 - Is it possible to identify intermedial14 texts in the story?
+  -

 ### Worldbuilding ###
 - When the story occurs?